 Audio is converted to digital signals to communicate with the base and is transmitted in packets of data.
-That allows multiple conversations to share each of the ten channels by breaking it up into time slices.
+That allows multiple conversations to share each of the ten channels by breaking them into time slices.

 DECT provides 24 timeslots per 10-millisecond frame, and each frame can be carried over any of 12 duplex channels—allowing a total of 120 conversations.
 The data is coded so that each base unit knows which data packets belong to its own transmissions.
-Therefore the chance of being able to piece together the conversation of another is highly unlikely.
+Therefore, the chance of another person being able to piece together one's conversation is highly unlikely.

-In addition, handsets will only create a connection with its own assigned base by using a preset security code that must match.
-Therefore, the technology avoids a nearby user with a similar device from inadvertently eavesdropping on someone else's phone conversation.
+In addition, handsets will only create a connection with their assigned base by using a preset security code that must match.
+Therefore, the technology prevents a nearby user with a similar device from inadvertently eavesdropping on someone else's phone conversation.

 Most cordless phone systems let you adjust the ringer volume individually on each handset.
 Set the volume to zero on the handset in your bedroom.
 Check your owner’s manual for the programming details.